Red-Hat-EMEA-Portflio-SSA/bcl_setup/README.md

 #       ##collections_paths = ./collections

+# configuration:
+I'm using this repo with an additional, private configuration repository, found in the directory as ./bcl_setup_config this directory provides private and public ssh-keys, credentials and an extra_vars file.
+For your convenience i moved the extra_vars.yml file into this current repository.
+It references vault_ -variables, which you would need to set up yourself.

-Before starting download ansible-automation-platform-setup-2.3-2.tar.gz and ensure the that within bcl_setup_config/extra_vars.yml
+Before starting download ansible-automation-platform-setup-2.3-2.tar.gz and ensure the that within ./extra_vars.yml
 controller_version: "2.3-2"
 is set correctly and accordingly.